-Unfortunately, it sounds like some of Anthem's biggest problems — like a boring story, cardboard characters and non-existing moral choices — won't be the main focus of the team at BioWare during the works on Anthem 2.0.
+Unfortunately, it sounds like some of Anthem's biggest problems — a boring story, non-existing moral choices and cardboard characters — won't be the main focus of the team during the works on Anthem 2.0.

 Upon an unfinished world, humanity struggles to survive in a savage environment full of diverse threats.
 Equipped with incredible Javelin exosuits, a faction known as the Freelancers seeks to tip the balance in mankind’s favor.